 Workers’ compensation insurance covers medical costs and lost wages for work-related injuries and illnesses.
 This policy is required in almost every state for businesses that have employees.

-Even if you’re self-employed, your clients may require you to have your own workers' comp coverage as a way to limit their own liability—and they might want to verify that you have a certificate of insurance (COI).
+Even if you’re self-employed, your clients may require you to have your own workers' comp coverage as a way to limit their own liability.
+You would be able to show proof of insurance to your clients with a workers' comp certificate of insurance (COI).

 As many sole proprietors are normally exempt from workers' comp requirements, a workers' comp ghost policy may be an effective alternative option.
 It can help self-employed individuals provide a COI without having to pay for a full workers’ compensation policy.